SkillSprint/Athena-Backend/README.md

 # Same as above but detached
 $ npm run dev:d

-# Start Docker after updating any dependencies or the Dockerfile
+# Start Docker after updating any dependencies
 $ npm run dev:update

 # Same as above but detached
 $ npm run dev:update-d

+# Start Docker after updating the Dockerfile or docker-compose.yaml
+$ npm run dev:build

+# Same as above but detached
+$ npm run dev:build-d

+# Start Docker after updating any dependencies and the Dockerfile or docker-compose.yaml
+$ npm run dev:update-b

+# Same as above but detached
+$ npm run dev:update-b-d

 ```

 ## Updating the Database Schema